Alasdair Roberts (academic): Academic career

 In 2017, Roberts was appointed as a professor of political science and director of the School of Public Policy at the University of Massachusetts Amherst.
 He completed his term as director of the School of Public Policy in 2022.

 From 2015 to 2017, Roberts was a professor of public affairs in the Truman School of Public Affairs at the University of Missouri.
 From 2008 to 2014, Roberts was the Jerome L. Rappaport Professor of Law and Public Policy at Suffolk University Law School.
 He was also Faculty Director of the Rappaport Center for Law and Public Service.
 Before that, he was a professor of public administration in the Maxwell School of Citizenship and Public Affairs at Syracuse University, and also Director of the Campbell Public Affairs Institute at the Maxwell School.
 Until 2001, he was an associate professor in the School of Policy Studies at Queen's University, and also served as associate director of the School from 1993 to 1995.

 He is also a Fellow of the National Academy of Public Administration.
 Previously he was a public member of the Administrative Conference of the United States, an Honorary Senior Research Fellow of the Constitution Unit, School of Public Policy, University College London, and co-editor of the journal Governance.
 In 2022-23 he was the Jocelyne Bourgon Visiting Scholar at the Canada School of Public Service.

 He received the Grace-Pépin Access to Information Award in 2014 for his research on open government.
 In 2022 he received the Riggs Award for Lifetime Achievement in International and Comparative Public Administration from the American Society of Public Administration.
 His book The Adaptable Country was a finalist for the 2025 Shaughnessy Cohen Prize for Political Writing.
+In 2026, he received the Kenneth Kernaghan Award for Excellence in Research from the Canadian Association for Programs in Public Administration.

 He has been cited in publications including The Boston Globe, The Christian Science Monitor, The San Diego Union-Tribune, The Times (London), Prospect, and the National Journal.
 His essays have appeared in numerous periodicals in the United Kingdom, Canada, the United States, and elsewhere, including The Guardian, Foreign Affairs, Foreign Policy, Government Executive, Prospect, The Globe and Mail (Toronto), Dnevnik, Saturday Night, and The Washington Post.